LithikaAA/CITS3403group_gc_74/README.md

-# VibeShare
+# 📀 VibeShare

 **VibeShare** is a music insight platform that lets users search for songs via the Spotify API, create playlists, and visualise their listening patterns.
-This project was developed as part of the CITS3403 Web Application Development unit at UWA.
+This project was developed for the **CITS3403 Web Application Development** unit at the **University of Western Australia**.

 ---